Buttler ton helps England virtually seal T20 World Cup semi spot

-Buttler ton helps England virtually seal T20 World Cup semi spotMonday, November 01, 2021
+Buttler ton helps England virtually seal T20 World Cup semi spotTuesday, November 02, 2021

 |

-United Arab Emirates (AFP) --- Jos Buttler hit the first century of the Twenty20 World Cup as England effectively booked their semi-final spot with a 26-run victory over Sri Lanka on Monday.
+Sharjah, United Arab Emirates (AFP) — Jos Buttler hit the first century of the Twenty20 (T20) World Cup as England effectively booked their semi-final spot with a 26-run victory over Sri Lanka yesterday.

 England bowlers led by Adil Rashid then combined to bowl out Sri Lanka for 137 in 19 overs and remain unbeaten with four wins in the Super 12 stage to stay top of the group.